devspace-sh/devspace/docs/pages/cli/what-is-devspace-cli.md

 <details>
 <summary><h3>Automate Repetitive Tasks</h3></summary>

-Deploying and debugging services with Kubernetes requires a lot of knowledge and forces you to repetedly run command like `kubectl get po` and copy pod ids.
+Deploying and debugging services with Kubernetes requires a lot of knowledge and forces you to repeatedly run commands like `kubectl get po` and copy pod ids back and forth.
 Stop wasting time and let DevSpace automate the tedious parts of working with Kubernetes:
-- DevSpace lets you build multiple images in parallel, tag them automatically and and deploy your entire application including its dependencies with just a single command
+- DevSpace lets you build multiple images in parallel, tag them automatically and and deploy your entire application (including its dependencies) with just a single command
-- Let DevSpace automatically start port-foward and log streaming, so you don't have to get the pod ids and run 10 commands to get everything started.
+- Let DevSpace automatically start port-fowarding and log streaming, so you don't have to constantly copy and paste pod ids or run 10 commands to get everything started.

 </details>

 <details>
 <summary><h3>Works with Any Kubernetes Clusters</h3></summary>

-DevSpace is battle tested with any major Kubernetes distributions including:
+DevSpace is battle tested with many Kubernetes distributions including:
-- local Kubernetes clusters like minikube, k3s, MikroK8s, kind
+- **local Kubernetes clusters** like minikube, k3s, MikroK8s, kind
-- managed Kubernetes clusters in GKE (Google Cloud), EKS (Amazon Web Service), AKS (Microsoft Azure), Digital Ocean
+- **managed Kubernetes clusters** in GKE (Google Cloud), EKS (Amazon Web Service), AKS (Microsoft Azure), Digital Ocean
-- self-managed Kubernetes clusters created with Rancher
+- **self-managed Kubernetes clusters** created with Rancher

-> DevSpace also let you switch seamlessly between clusters.
-You can work with a local clusters as long as that is sufficient.
-If things get more advanced, you need cloud power like GPUs or you simply want to share a complex system such as Kafka with your team, simply tell DevSpace to use a remote cluster and continue working.
+> DevSpace also lets you switch seamlessly between clusters and namespaces.
+You can work with a local cluster as long as that is sufficient.
+If things get more advanced, you need cloud power like GPUs or you simply want to share a complex system such as Kafka with your team, simply tell DevSpace to use a remote cluster by switching your kube-context and continue working.

 </details>